eduardevops/dockerized-jira8-mariadb/README.md

 *	MariaDB v10.3.16
 ------
 ## NGINX
-Depending on your server sepcs JIRA configuration (and its work in general) can be very slow, which can cause nginx o stop working with error 504.
-To avoid this you may want to use one of 3 options.
+Depending on your server sepcs JIRA configuration (and its work in general) can be very slow, which can cause nginx to stop working with error 504.
+To avoid this add proxy timeout settings to your nginx.conf or increase value of proxy_read_timeout in your reverse proxy setting

-1. Add proxy times to your nginx.conf file.
+#### nginx.conf

     ```javascript
       proxy_connect_timeout       600;
       proxy_send_timeout          600;
       proxy_read_timeout          600;
       send_timeout                600;
     ```
-2. Create timeout.conf file inside conf.d folder.
-3. Increase proxy_read_timeout

 ## Content
 Name| Description